 In addition to using IAM policies and resource-based policies, you should also consider using security groups and network ACLs.

-Security groups act as a firewall for your EC2 instances, allowing you to control traffic that is allowed in and out of your instances.
+firewall for your EC2 instances, allowing you to control traffic that is allowed in and out of your instances.
 Network ACLs provide similar functionality for your VPCs.
 By configuring these security features properly, you can further restrict access to your AWS infrastructure.

 Finally, you should also make sure to harden your systems with security best practices.
 This includes things like using strong passwords, keeping your software up to date, and backing up your data.
 By following best practices, you can help prevent attackers from gaining access to your system or data.